Skip to main content

 • Learn from and co-create projects with the communities we seek to engage

-• Respect and cultivate diverse expertise
+• Respect and cultivate a variety of perspectives

 CHANGE – Museums must change their practices to be relevant to, and support, a breadth of communities.